Open Bible Data Home About News OET Key

 Note 1 topic: figures-of-speech / metaphor

 In this verse, Solomon speaks of discretion as if it were an object that someone should keep, and he speaks of knowledge as if it were an object that someone’s lips should guard.
-He means that he wants his son to preserve or remember what he has taught him.
+He means that he wants his son to be wise in his choices and in the things that he says.
 If it would be helpful in your language, you could express the meaning plainly.
-Alternate translation: “in order to remember discretion, and your lips may preserve knowledge”
+Alternate translation: “in order to keep making good choices and speaking with knowledge”

 Note 2 topic: figures-of-speech / abstractnouns